grep Command in Linux with Examples

 • ^ (caret): Matches the start of a line.
 Use this to find configuration directives or log entries that begin with specific keywords.

 • $ (dollar): Matches the end of a line.
-Useful for identifying lines that conclude with particular error codes or status messages.
+Use this to identify lines that conclude with particular error codes or status messages.

-• . (period): Matches any single character except newline.
-Great for flexible pattern matching when you don’t know exact values.
+• . (period): Matches any single character except newline, which helps when you know the shape but not the exact value.

 • [ ] (brackets): Matches any one character from the enclosed set.
 For example, [aeiou] matches any vowel.